hoprnet/hoprnet/DEVELOPMENT_PROCESSES.md

 - what went worse than expected
 - lessons learned

-_Who:_ all team members within a meeting
+_Who:_ all members within a meeting

 _When:_ first day of the sprint

 ### Epic Prioritization